Bet and Attack: Incentive Compatible Collaborative Attacks Using Smart Contracts: Exploring Incentive Compatibility

 \subsection{Fairness}

 Different definitions for fairness have been proposed in the literature including proportional fairness, max-min fairness, $ \alpha- $fairness \cite{trichakis2011fairness}.
 To measure the fairness of the proposed incentive mechanism, we need a metric that captures how close the payment obtained by this mechanism is to fair payment.
-By fair payment, we mean reward allocation based on the contribution of attackers (instead of the amount of their bet).
-In other words, if attackers could prove their contribution, then the reward allocation function would simply be a function of their contribution and the attack-result.
-We denote the fair payment by $ P_i\prime $ that is
+By fair payment, we mean reward allocation based on the contribution of attackers (instead of the amount of their bets).
+In other words, if attackers could prove their contribution, then the reward allocation function would simply be a function of their contribution and the attack result.

-Similar to \cite{da2009resource}, we consider a metric, which we call the fairness-score, based on the root mean square (RMS) of the difference between the mechanism payment and the fair payment.
-The fairness-score is defined as

-where $ p_i(\hat t) $ is stated in equation \ref{eq9}.
+We denote the fair payment by $p_i'$ and can be computed as: Similar to \cite{da2009resource}, we consider a metric, which we call the fairness-score, based on the root mean square (RMS) of the difference between the mechanism payment and the fair payment.
+The fairness-score is defined as where $ p_i(\hat t) $ is given by equation \ref{eq9}.
 A value of zero for $ D_{rms} $ indicates that the mechanism payment equals to the fair payment, which discourages free-riders and rewards contributors.
-As the value increases, the reward allocation becomes less fair, and absolute fairness is achieved when $ D_{rms} = 0 $.
+As the value increases, the fairness of the reward allocation function decreases.
+In the next section, using numerical simulation for two reward functions, we show that under some mild conditions, the fairness score drops for both rewarding schemes after hitting the desired attack result.